garamond13/2D-Image-Resampling/README.md

 ## Notes
 - the shader is not optimised for speed
 - antiringing behaves a bit differently compared with the same technique implemented in separated passes
+- in general, you may expect slightly different results from different implementations